-- 1.)
-Qualified personnel shall brief passengers from an established checklist prior to passengers entering the immediate helicopter activity area. - 2.)
-Qualified personnel shall escort all passengers to the helicopter while maintaining continuous control of passengers' movements. - 3.)
-Qualified personnel shall assist passengers with loading, seat belt fastening, and will provide any specific information relative to the aircraft and flight routine. - 4.)
-Qualified personnel shall monitor and assist movement of the helicopter in congested areas or as appropriate.

-- 5.)
-Qualified personnel shall assist passengers upon landing by opening the helicopter door, deplaning, and escorting the passengers from the helicopter activity area. - 6.)
-Walkways shall be clearly identified where permitted and appropriate.
+- 1) Qualified personnel must brief passengers from an established checklist prior to passengers entering the immediate helicopter activity area. - 2) Qualified personnel must escort all passengers to the helicopter while maintaining continuous control of passengers' movements. - 3) Qualified personnel must assist passengers with loading, seat belt fastening, and will provide any specific information relative to the aircraft and flight routine. - 4) Qualified personnel must monitor and assist movement of the helicopter in congested areas or as appropriate. - 5) Qualified personnel must assist passengers upon landing by opening the helicopter door, deplaning, and escorting the passengers from the helicopter activity area. - 6) Walkways must be clearly identified where permitted and appropriate.